Salma-Zag/pages/hacks/cs-portfolio-quest/backend/submodule_3.md

 date: 2025-10-21
 ---

-# # Module 3: APIs & HTTP Requests - The Communication Layer
+# Module 3: APIs & HTTP Requests - The Communication Layer

-## Welcome to the World of APIs! 🔌
+## Introduction to APIs

-APIs are how different software applications talk to each other.
-Think of them as waiters in a restaurant - they take your order (request), bring it to the kitchen (backend), and deliver your food (response).
+APIs (Application Programming Interfaces) are the fundamental mechanism for inter-application communication.
+They act as intermediaries, receiving a client's request, relaying it to the backend, and delivering the response.

 ---